LibreWeb/Documentation/content/concepts/_index.md

 ---
 title: "Concepts"
 weight: 1
-description : "Nwe to LiberWeb?
-Learn about the concepts"
+description : "Learn about the concepts behind LibreWeb, especially useful if you are new to LibreWeb."
 ---

 New to LibreWeb or the distributed web?
 Learn about the concepts.